 Vive Non-Binding Socks

-These non-binding socks feature stretchy, looser fit fabric around the calves which makes them much easier for you to put on.
-This also keeps them from getting too tight while being worn and squeezing the calves especially if you large or swollen calves and ankles.
+These non-binding socks feature stretchy, looser-fit fabric around the calves which makes them much easier for you to put on.
+This also keeps them from getting too tight while being worn and squeezing the calves, especially if you have large or swollen calves and ankles.

 The socks are made of a soft cotton/poly blend and are thicker at the soles for extra cushioning.
 They are also breathable to keep your feet from getting too hot (and sweaty!).
 You’ll like that they are comfortable enough to wear all day, every day.

 They come in two unisex sizes and in black and white.
 Six pairs per pack.

 These athletic-looking diabetic socks are specially made to be non-binding with an extra stretchy top and calf.
 So, this sock is very easy to put on for people with swollen feet and legs.
 People with severe edema will definitely appreciate these socks.